naturehike cloud up review

 The color choices for the Naturehike Cloud Up

-The Naturehike Cloud-Up comes in a decently wide choice of colors.
+The Naturehike Cloud-Up comes in a decent selection of colors.
 Gray, Navy Blue, Olive Green, and Light Green for the 20D version – and Orange or Green for the 210T version.

-Only Gray is available for the 4-season version with the skirt.
+Only the 4-season version with the skirt is available in Gray.

-If you’re purchasing this tent with the intention of doing some wild camping, or even stealth camping, we recommend the less visible green version.
+If you’re purchasing this tent to do some wild or stealth camping, we recommend the less visible green version.

 Naturehike Cloud-Up 2: Technical Specs